Do You Need Help Filing A Car Accident Insurance Claim?

 If your vehicle is considered totaled, you will ultimately get an offer from the at-fault party’s insurance.
 If you have Collision Coverage through your own insurance you should also have them provide you an offer.
 It may be a better offer.
 Keep in mind that the offer should be the fair market value for your car, not what may be the payoff on a loan on your car.
 You should do your own research to determine the private party fair market value through places like www.nadaguides.com, www.kbb.com, or www.edmunds.com.
 You can also check local listings (i.e. KSL.com) to see if your vehicle year and model has listings.

-The following is a general guide to better ensure that you file your auto claim the right way.
+The following is a general guide to better insure that you file your auto claim the right way.

 THE ACCIDENT SCENE

 - Make sure everyone involved is stabilized and safe: Administer first aid where needed and do not exit your vehicle unless it is safe to do so.
 Call 911.

 - Make sure your vehicle is in a safe place: Although it’s preferable not to move your vehicle until law enforcement has arrived, you should make sure your vehicle is in a safe place.
 If you have to move your vehicle make sure you take photos of where the vehicles came to rest before moving it.

 - Take as many photos as possible: Most of us have cell phones with a camera on them.
 This can be a useful tool for gathering evidence at the accident scene.
 You should take photos of where the vehicles came to rest, skid marks, damage to all vehicles involved, and any apparent injuries you may have.